 Antilock Brake Systems (ABS) help give drivers enhanced stability control over their vehicles during emergency braking situations.
 When you apply your brakes for a rapid emergency deceleration, your ABS will kick in, and you will feel pulsations coming from your brake pedal.
 If your brake pedal pulses or vibrates during regular braking, your car may need brake repair.
 A common cause for this issue is warped rotors.

 These are only a few of the most common brake malfunctions that indicate a need for brake repair.
-If you experience any difficulty braking, bring your vehicle to the ASE certified mechanics at Spartan Auto Care for brake repair in Springfield, MA.
+If you experience any difficulty braking, bring your vehicle to the ASE certified mechanics at Spartan Auto Care for brake repair in Springfield and West Springfield, MA.
 Call (413) 781-2480 to schedule your brake repair appointment today!